Friday, June 22, 2018

 Handing out the sentence strips

 The learners work in groups.
-As Deb calls out questions they cut out the wors from the sentence strips, taking it in turns.
+As Deb calls out questions they cut out the words from the sentence strips, taking it in turns.
 Deb points out language along the way.
 She affirms all the way when someone answers the questions correctly.

 The girls read the sentence strips together